Open Water Network: Impacts of Global Change on Water Quality

 Project Description

-• Conducting thematic assessments of water quality at multiple scales (basin, city, national, regional, and global) to identify key pollution pressures.
+• Conduct thematic assessments of water quality at multiple scales (basin, city, national, regional, and global) to identify key pollution pressures, both human drivers (point source and diffuse pollution) and climate drivers.

-• Promoting the adoption of innovative technologies, nature-based solutions, and best practices for water quality management.
+• Promote the adoption of innovative technologies, such as IoT water quality sensors, to improve water quality monitoring and recommend best practices for water quality management.

-• Communicating findings through science-policy briefs, technical reports, and international conferences.
+• Communicate findings through science-policy briefs, technical reports, and international conferences on the impacts of global change on water quality.

-• Collaborating with global initiatives such as ISIMIP and PROCLIAS to assess the impacts of climate extremes—including droughts, floods, wildfires, and heatwaves—on water quality, supported by case studies across diverse hydrological systems.
+To this end, we will coordinate activities jointly with ISIMIP-PROCLIAS to assess the impacts of climate extreme, including droughts and floods on water quality, supported by case studies across diverse hydrological systems.

 • Implementing pilot projects to evaluate the effectiveness of emerging technologies in different country and basin contexts.